jhamilton2394/Square-Sync-Manager/README.md

 For products that have been deleted from the site that you do not wish to have created again, you must create a new column in your spreadsheet, name it 'Deleted' or something similar, then configure your column header in settings.
 Any product with an 'x' in this column will be 'marked as deleted by user' and will not be created.

+v0.0.3.1 includes dependency updates and a new executable download.